Skip to content

 8 min

-Pat fish dry, season with salt and pepper.
+Pat fish dry, season with salt and a pinch of dried thyme.
 Heat two tablespoons of olive oil, sear two minutes per side until golden but still raw inside.
 Set aside.

 3. 03